HUM-478 / 3 credits

 A. Writing assignment prepared in teams and individually (maximum of 3 pages in total).

-(i) Work in teams on 2 pages (maximum): research, reflection, and development of a short essay.
+(i) Team essay.
+Work in teams on 2 pages (maximum): research, reflection, and development of a short team essay.

-(ii) Individual work on 1 page (maximum): research, reflection, and development of a personal addendum to the short essay prepared in teams.
+(ii) Personal addendum.
+Individual work on 1 page (maximum): research, reflection, and development of a personal addendum to the short essay prepared in teams.
 The personal addendum allows every student to complement the work submitted as a team with a personal contribution (e.g., by addressing something left out in the team's work or by presenting an argument of their own).
-Importantly, the personal addendum may concur with or dissent from the views defended in the writing assignment prepared as a team.
+Importantly, the personal addendum can argue against the views defended in the team essay.

 Both (i) and (ii) above constitute the writing assignment for the Fall semester and help prepare the master's project due by the end of the Spring semester.

-B. Team presentation of a mandatory reading and chairing of a philosophical discussion following the presentation (20 minutes maximum)
+B. Team presentation of a mandatory reading and chairing/guidance of a philosophical discussion following the presentation (20 minutes maximum)

-(i) Work in teams for the presentation and chairing: each team will briefly present a summary of one of the mandatory readings (10 minutes maximum) and chair a short discussion on the relevant reading after the presentation (10 minutes maximum) during one session of Semester 1.
+(i) Work in teams for the presentation and chairing: each team will briefly present a summary of one of the mandatory readings (10 minutes maximum) and chair/guide a short discussion on the relevant reading after the presentation (10 minutes maximum).
 The instructor will assign sessions and topics at the beginning of the semester based on a fair method.

 Note: The instructor may reasonably adapt, among others, the assignments and the size of the teams depending on the needs of enrolled students.